norms7/IJED-Experiment/README.md

 - Attendance score = `((present + late * 0.5) / total meetings) * 100`
 - Module score = `(modules read / total published modules) * 100`

+The calculation process is:

+1. Only published activities that are due, or have no due date, are included.
+2. Graded submissions contribute their actual earned and maximum points.
+3. Past-due activities with no submission contribute `0 / max_score`; submissions waiting for grading are excluded until graded.
+4. Published modules and recorded attendance are filtered to the selected subject and term.
+5. The resulting component percentages are displayed in the descriptive cards and reused by the Bayesian calculations.

+For class comparisons, the browser does not read other students' raw rows.
+Supabase RPCs calculate the class aggregate inside PostgreSQL and return only the requesting student's result and permitted summary statistics.

 ### Bayesian analysis

 - **Predicted final grade:** combines academic performance, attendance, and module completion using the school weighting of 75%, 15%, and 10%.
 Missing components have their available weights redistributed rather than being treated as zero.